-LING2065.
-Endangered languages: Issues and methods (6 credits) This course introduces students to current issues in the field of endangered languages.
-Students gain an understanding of current theories of language change, shift and death.
-We examine the nexus between globalisation and loss of linguistic diversity, as well as the tension between modernity and decrease of minor traditional cultures.
-Students tackle current responses and methodologies involved in language documentation and language revival which aim at slowing down, or preserving, endangered languages.
-We also discuss skeptical responses to the discourse of endangerment and analyse their foundations.
-After this course students will be able to understand the reasons that cause language use to change and languages to die out.
-They will be able to engage in the basic practices of documentation, and have a nuanced understanding of the methods used in revitalisation.
-Pre-requisite: LING1000 Assessment: 100% coursework.
+LING2070.
+Historical linguistics: Languages, genes and human migrations (6 credits) The history of the world's languages is deeply linked to our history as a species of diverse and interconnected human communities.
+This course provides a survey of the latest developments in historical linguistics, with a focus on computational approaches to the relationships between languages, genes and cultures.
+Students will cover traditional principles of historical linguistics, before getting acquainted with more recent phylogenetic algorithms and other modelling attempts.
+Debates around the origins of modern languages (e.g. the question of monogenesis versus polygenesis) will be introduced.
+The diversification of modern languages will be placed within the context of the migrations of early and later Homo sapiens, as revealed by patterns of genetic, phenotypic, and cultural diversity today.
+The constraints and drivers underlying language change will also be emphasized.
+Throughout the course, the dispersals of speakers of the Bantu family of languages in Africa will serve as a case study.
+Pre-requisite: LING1000.
+Assessment: 100% coursework.
 Third- and Fourth-year Courses - Capstone Students majoring in Linguistics should choose at least one capstone course in their third or fourth year.
 LING3002.
-Extended essay(capstone experience) (6 credits) This is a one-semester capstone course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for majors only.
+Extended essay (capstone experience) (6 credits) This is a one-semester capstone course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for majors only.
 Students intending to study this course are required to attend an interview at the beginning of their third year to give a short presentation on their proposed topic.
 The thesis should normally be 5,000-6,000 words in length.
 There is no written examination but an oral exam will be required.
-Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.
+Prerequisite: LING1000.

 LING3003.
 Linguistics field trip (capstone experience) (6 credits) This is a capstone course for students majoring in General Linguistics.
 The field trip typically takes place in the summer between the third and fourth year.
 Students majoring in General Linguistics should plan their courses with this in mind.
 The aim of the course is to provide an opportunity for students of linguistics to have first-hand experience with languages as they are spoken and used in particular settings, and to carry out an empirical investigation on some aspect of a language 'on-site' (e.g. structural, cognitive, socio-cultural, or technological aspects of a language).
 The field trip is the best way of putting knowledge about language structure and use into practice, and forms an essential part of a linguist's training.
-To satisfy the requirements of the course, students should (1) participate in a field trip of one to two weeks (e.g. to Asia, Europe, or Africa), led and supervised by members of staff; (2) carry out an empirical investigation of a linguistics topic in consultation with their supervisors; and (3) write up and hand in a report upon return from the field trip.
-Prerequisite: LING1000 Assessment: Participation in the pre-trip course and the field trip and a written report.
-Note: For General Linguistics majors only.
+To satisfy the requirements of the course, students should (1) participate in a field trip of one to two weeks (e.g. to Asia, Europe, or Africa), led and supervised by faculty members; (2) carry out an empirical investigation of a linguistics topic in consultation with their supervisors; and (3) write up and hand in a report upon return from the field trip.
+Prerequisite: LING1000.

+Assessment: 100% coursework (participation in the pre-trip course and the field trip and a written report).

 LING3004.
-Senior Seminar (capstone experience) (6 credits) This capstone course is available by invitation to students with outstanding records and/or those considering postgraduate study and research.
+Senior seminar (capstone experience) (6 credits) This capstone course is available by invitation to students with outstanding records and/or those considering postgraduate study and research.
 Participants will read and present primary research literature and debate issues in the field.
-Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.
+Prerequisite: LING1000.